 Frustration at lack of justice

-The most recent allegations which have put the Country’s most senior lawyer in the firing line have caused outrage after NSW Police stated they would not be investigating or prosecuting the matter any further.
+The most recent allegations which have put the Country’s most senior lawyer in the firing line have caused outrage.
+This is after NSW Police stated they would not be investigating or prosecuting the matter any further.

 Redfern Legal Centre Accountability solicitor Samantha Lee explains the frustration that the women on the other of these allegations feel.